 Workers' Memorial Day

-- Sunday 28 April 2019
+- Tuesday 28 April 2020

 Workers' Memorial Day, held on 28 April every year, brings together workers and their representatives from all over the world to remember the dead and fight for the living.

 The theme chosen for the day is: ‘Tackling psychosocial hazards at work – taking the stress out of the job’.
 It highlights the harm caused by occupational stress and related conditions, such as work-related depression, anxiety, burnout, work-related alcohol and drug misuse and work-related suicides.